First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: The power spectrum model calculation

 The coefficients of $A^\ell_{n_1,n_2}$ and $B^\ell_{n}$ are shown in table~\ref{tab: kernel1} and \ref{tab: kernel2}, respectively.

 The derivations of Equations~(\ref{eq:Imn}),~(\ref{eq:Kmn}) and~(\ref{eq:sigma42}) incorporate the identity given in Equation~(\ref{eq:FFTLog_1}).
 The terms $I_{mn}$, $K^{(s)}_{mn}$, and $\sigma^2_4$ can be computed directly via FFTLog.
-For $J_{mn}$ and $\sigma_3^2$, we first express them as sums of Hankel transforms using Equation~(\ref{eq:FFTLog_2}) and then evaluate these transforms via FFTLog.
+For $J_{mn}$ and $\sigma_3^2$, we first express them as sums of Hankel transforms using Equation~(\ref{eq:FFTLog_2}) and then evaluate these transforms via FFTLog. \LSH{The numerical code we have developed for the model can be found in \url{https://github.com/shaohongli-code/theoretical_power_spectrum}.}

+\LSH{ Furthermore, there exists a general nonperturbative relationship between the galaxy pairwise velocity power spectrum ($P_{\rm pv}$) and the galaxy density power spectrum ($P_{gg}$), shown in \cite{Sugiyama2016,Sugiyama2017}: